 Seven members of the Department of Chemistry community have been honored with the department’s semi-annual Mentorship Spotlight Award.
 Established in 2020, this award recognizes individuals who demonstrate exceptional commitment to fostering a positive working environment for those around them, leading by example, and generally demonstrating outstanding mentorship.
 Each winner will be presented with a prize in the form of a crystal award and a monetary sum.

 The winners of the Spring 2021 Mentorship Spotlight Award are:

-As a Research Scientist in Professor Tim Jamison’s group, Rachel Beingessner not only to orienting and welcoming new students and postdocs, but also to helping them with myriad personal and professional tasks and challenges.
+As a Research Scientist in Professor Tim Jamison’s group, Rachel Beingessner not only took on orienting and welcoming new students and postdocs, but also helping them with myriad personal and professional tasks and challenges.